Model Selection Strategy

 Is this a simple, well-defined task with predictable output?

-Yes: Use Claude Sonnet 4.5 or Composer 1 (if speed matters).
+Yes: Use Claude Sonnet 4.6 or stick with Composer 2 (if speed matters).
+Claude Haiku 4.5 is faster-and-cheaper still for focused tasks.

 -